 If you focus on starting from a place of understanding, the rest will follow naturally.

-So remember: introduce yourself and ask for the customer’s name.
-Then ask how you can be of service without assuming that there is a problem to begin with.
+At the onset of your call or live chat, remember to introduce yourself and ask for the customer’s name.
+Then ask how you can be of service, without assuming that there is a problem to begin with.
 You want to start from a positive place and move the conversation forward with solution-building language.

 Remember, if a customer says something nice about your company, respond positively to the compliment!

-This is especially important because many customers aren’t used to typing out their complaints via chat, so their communication may be rushed or confusing.
+This is especially important because some customers aren’t used to typing out their complaints via chat, so their communication may be rushed or confusing.

-However this technique does have to be used carefully—never retype what a customer has said word for word.
-That would be very frustrating and could potentially offend a customer.
+However, this technique does have to be used carefully.
+Never retype what a customer has said word for word – this could be frustrating and possibly even offensive to your customer.
 Instead, summarize what they have said efficiently.

 For example, if a customer says something vague like: